 You should probably be reading this story a little faster.

-• So many religious pilgrims were trekking to Uritorco, a sacred Indian mountain peak in Argentinas central Cordoba province, that authorities blocked access to it earlier this week for fear of a massive spiritual suicide.
+But that hasn’t shaken the firm conviction of millions of people around the world that Friday’s the day to link arms and sing a chorus of Turn out the lights, the party’s over.• So many religious pilgrims were trekking to Uritorco, a sacred Indian mountain peak in Argentina’s central Cordoba province, that authorities blocked access to it earlier this week for fear of a “massive spiritual suicide.”
 The mayor of Bugarach, a tiny mountaintop village in the French Pyrenees believed to be a frequent rest stop for alien spacecraft, banned end-of-the-world UFO watchers who were streaming into town, but undaunted local farmers continue renting out their houses for $2,000 a night.

 • In China, the Christian group Almighty God, in somewhat contradictory proclamations, told its followers that Friday is the apocalypse but also that they should overthrow communism.
 Chinese security decided to take the second proclamation seriously just in case the first one is wrong and have jailed more than 1,000 Almighty God members.